alanh90/BICA-EmergentThoughts/README.md

 ## **Conclusion**

-The **Artificial Subconscious** is a conceptual framework that introduces a passive, background layer for generating and injecting intrusive thought-like suggestions into broader AI systems.
+The **Intrinsic Scenario Synthesis** is a conceptual framework that introduces a passive, background layer for generating and injecting intrusive thought-like suggestions into broader AI systems.
 Its non-goal-driven nature makes it uniquely suited to enhancing creativity, adaptability, and risk awareness in dynamic environments.

 This framework is theoretical and has not yet been implemented.
 Future work will focus on coding, experimentation, and integration to validate its potential for bridging the gap between deterministic computation and human-like intuition.

 ---

-*Note: This document focuses on the conceptual layers, processes, expectations, examples, results, and associated goals of the Artificial Subconscious framework.
+*Note: This document focuses on the conceptual layers, processes, expectations, examples, results, and associated goals of the ISS framework.
 Technical implementation details will be developed and documented in future work.*